berops/claudie/docs/input-manifest/input-manifest.md

   Size of the storage disk on the nodes in the nodepool in `GB`.
 The OS disk is created automatically with predefined size of `100GB` for kubernetes nodes and `30GB` for Loadbalancer nodes.
 Default value is `30`, minimum value is `30`.

   This field is optional, however, if compute nodepool does not define it, default value is used for creation of storage disk.
+Control nodepools and Loadbalancer nodepools ignore this field.

 - `autoscalerConf` [Autoscaler Configuration](#autoscaler-configuration)